If you understand the value of an education at The Peck School yet worry about the affordability, here are a few things you should know:

 The current household income range for Peck families receiving some form of tuition assistance is $30K - $350K.

-An investment in early education will have a dramatic impact on your child's trajectory.
+An investment in early education has a dramatic impact on your child's trajectory.
 Click here to read some of the benefits of an independent school education.

-Each year The Peck School designates an amount of financial aid monies to be awarded to families.
-Beginning in November, application information is mailed to current families receiving aid at Peck, families within the community who are requesting aid for the first time, and families who have indicated on an admissions application that they would like to receive financial aid information.
+Each year The Peck School designates an amount of financial aid to be awarded to families.
+Beginning in November, application information is shared with current families receiving aid at Peck, families in the community requesting aid for the first time, and families who have indicated on an admissions application that they would like to receive financial aid information.

 To apply for aid, families will be directed to TADS (Tuition Aid Data Services).
 TADS will review your financial information and suggest to us what your family's ability to pay for your child's tuition should be.

 Requests for aid for prospective students are made at the time of application for admission.
-Current families interested in applying for financial aid for the first time should contact Erin K. Ceder, Director of Financial Aid, at (973) 539-8660, ext.
+Prospective families should indicate their interest in applying for financial aid on their child's admissions application.
+Current families interested in applying for financial aid for the first time should contact Erin K. Ceder, Director of Admissions and Financial Aid, at (973) 539-8660, ext.
 117 by January 15th.

-To apply for aid for the 2019-2020 academic year, you will need to complete a TADS Financial Aid Application.
+To apply for aid for the 2022-2023 school year, you will need to complete a TADS Financial Aid Application.
 You may choose to first complete a TADS Financial Aid Worksheet, which is intended to prepare you to fill out the TADS Application.
 This worksheet will not be accepted by TADS as an application.
 Please see sidebar links.

 In order to apply, you may do so online by clicking on the links to the right or you may contact TADS directly by calling 1-800-477-8237.